nicolas-forquet/elan/README.md

 ## Elan QGIS plugin

-Elan is a QGIS decision-support plugin that aims to facilitate integrated urban water management by nature-based solutions currently under development.
+Elan is a QGIS decision-support plugin that aims to facilitate integrated urban water management by nature-based solutions.

+It is currently under active development.

 The user can create and compare different urban water management scenarios (wastewater and stormwater) to support informed decision making.